-The Board should be of a size and composition that is conducive to effective decision making with the benefit of a variety of perspectives and skills and in the interests of the Westfield Group and the Trust.
+The Group's objective is that the Board should be of a size and composition that is conducive to effective decision making with the benefit of a variety of perspectives and skills and in the interests of the Westfield Group and the Trust.

 The appointment of a new member to the Board is made after consultation with the Nomination Committee and the Board.
-In most cases, the Director is initially appointed by the full Board and is then subject to election by members of WHL (the parent entity of the Responsible Entity) at the Annual General Meeting following their appointment and, except in the case of the Group Managing Director (or one of them when there is more than one Managing Director) are subject to re-election by members of WHL every three years.
+New Directors are initially appointed (or endorsed) by the full Board and must then subject themselves to election by members of WHL (the parent entity of the Responsible Entity) at the Annual General Meeting following their appointment and, except in the case of the Chief Executive Officer (or one of them when there is more than one Chief Executive Officer) are subject to re-election by members of WHL every three years.